 Employers rate VU grads among top 10 unis nationally for work-readiness (QILT Employer Satisfaction Survey).

 Getting into a course

-Entry into your chosen course depends on whether or not you meet the admission requirements, which are different for each course.
-In most cases, this will be the study score (raw score) you obtain in prerequisite VCE subjects.
+Entry into your chosen course depends on whether or not you meet the admission criteria, which are different for each course.
+In most cases, admission criteria include the study score (raw score) you obtain in certain prerequisite VCE subjects.

-Once you have chosen the courses you would like to study, be sure to check the admission information for the prerequisite VCE subjects.
-By basing your VCE subject selection on these, you will give yourself the best chance of gaining a place in the course you want to do.
+Once you have chosen the courses you would like to study, be sure to check the admission criteria for prerequisite VCE subjects.
+By basing your VCE subject selection on the admission criteria for your desired course, you will give yourself the best chance of gaining a place.

 More examples of courses and corresponding VCE subjects are available in our quick guide to courses and careers.

 Some courses at VU will also use your Australian Tertiary Admissions Rank (ATAR) to determine your eligibility for entry.
 Your ATAR is based on the total of all your Year 12 subject scores and received at the completion of your VCE.

 Certain courses at VU and VU Polytechnic also include an audition or interview in their entry requirements.